-While many of us take our full head of hair for granted, most of us will at some point come to the realisation that our voluminous head of luscious locks has a “best before” date, and when the inconvenient effects of ageing sneak up on you they sneak up quickly.
-Even a flowing Steven Seagal style ponytail can rapidly descend into a Gollum like scalp before you know it.
+While many of us take our full head of hair for granted, most of us will at some point come to the realisation that our voluminous head of luscious locks has a “best before” date, and when the inconvenient effects of aging sneak up on you they sneak up quickly.
+Even a flowing Steven Seagal-style ponytail can rapidly descend into a Gollum-like scalp before you know it.

 While the realisation of thinning hair may be daunting, there are a few tricks you can employ to bring your hair to life.
-Man of Many have put the out the question “How to get thicker hair?” with some top grooming experts and here is their advice.
+Man of Many has put out the question “How to get thicker hair?” with some top grooming experts and here is their advice.

 Phoenix Thomson – Stylist at American Crew

 Fine hair is a pain when you want to have a fuller taller haircut with texture.
 Keep your product choice light and non-oily.
 Start with American CREW hair recovery and thickening shampoo to help fatten the hair strands.
 Dry in American Crew Boost cream for an anti–gravity shape.
 Follow that with a dusting of American Crew boost powder for a matte and textured finish with zero weight.

 Anthony Nader – International Stylist and Founder RAW Anthony Nader Salon, Surry Hills

 Always use a Sea Salt Spray as it’s super easy to use and feels like you’ve just spent the day swimming at the beach…………..yeah that texture!